conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 The library ``libstdc++`` is distributed along with the GCC project.
 We chose to use a single version of the library, which was neither the newest, to allow older distributions to use, but also not so old, so that new features can be consumed by newer compilers.
-The version chosen was ``libstdc++.so.6.0.28``, the same distributed with GCC 9 and 10.
+The version chosen was ``libstdc++.so.6.0.28``, the same distributed with GCC 9 and 10, but also is the default version in Ubuntu 20.04 LTS (Focal).

 Ubuntu 16.04 Xenial LTS is still the base used, its support will be until April 2024.
 After that date, we will need to update the images to a newer version of the distribution, in addition to rebuilding all available official packages.